-Liquidity Risk
+Liquidity Rish

-Our liquidity risk is principally associated with our financing of longer-maturity investments with shorter-term borrowings in the form of repurchase agreements.
+Our liquidity risk is principally associated with our financing of longer-maturity investments with shorter-term borrowings in the form of repurchase agreements and revolving credit facilities.
 Should the value of our investments pledged as collateral on our repurchase agreements significantly decrease, our lenders may exercise their margin call rights, causing an adverse change in our liquidity position.
-Additionally, if one or more of our repurchase agreement counterparties chose not to provide ongoing funding, our ability to finance our investments would decline or exist at possibly less advantageous terms.
-As such, we cannot assure that we will always be able to roll over our repurchase agreements or other sources of financing which require us to renew them on a periodic basis.
+Additionally, if one or more of our repurchase agreement and revolving credit facility counterparties chose not to provide ongoing funding, our ability to finance our investments would decline or exist at possibly less advantageous terms.
+As such, we cannot assure you that we will always be able to roll over our repurchase agreements or other sources of financing which require us to renew them on a periodic basis.